THE HUMAN SPACES

-The Human Space is a framework for making sense of human behaviour, both individually and collectively.
-Using proven research from the fields of cognitive linguistics, embodied cognition and neuroscience, the Human Space framework helps people to orient themselves in conceptual and experiential space.
+The Human Space is a psychological space for making sense of human behaviour, both individually and collectively.
+Using proven research from the fields of cognitive linguistics, embodied cognition and neuroscience, the Human Space helps people to orient themselves in conceptual and experiential space.

 Those multiple contexts include navigating the complexities and uncertainties of emotions at an individual level all the way through to cultures at a collective level.
 To make sense of these multiple overlapping contexts, we have developed a range of multiple Human Spaces that describe contexts from individual emotions through to collective cultures.

 Human Spaces describe the conceptual and experiential spaces of how people navigate uncertainty and complexity.
 These complexities and uncertainties cannot be navigated successfully by simply using the conventional approaches of statistics or metrics.
 Instead, the Human Space works with perceptions and perspectives.